Almost a Century Old

 Cost

-Although we suggest clients make a donation in whichever denomination they can afford to help offset our costs, VISIONS does not turn anyone away based on their ability to pay.
+Although we suggest participants make a donation in whichever denomination they can afford to help offset our costs, VISIONS does not turn anyone away based on their ability to pay.